 What is E-Banking?

 Electronic banking or e-banking is a method of transferring funds from one account to another using an electronic medium.
-The different forms of e-banking include, but are not limited to, internet banking, ATMs, telebanking, smart cards, debit cards and mobile payment solutions or mobile banking.
+The different forms of e-banking include, but are not limited to, internet banking, ATMs, telbanking, smart cards, debit cards and mobile payment solutions or mobile banking.

 Benefits of E-Banking

-Payments made electronically are realized immediately.
+Payments made electronically are realised immediately.
 This saves time for customers and business owners.
 The cost of transactions for customers is minimal, and in many cases, without any cost involved.
-Customized statements are always available online, and tracking expenses can be done very quickly.
+Customised statements are always available online, and tracking expenses can be done very quickly.
 This saves you from the occasional trip to the bank to update your statement.
 Transactions can be done 24/7 using mobile payment solutions as banking apps can be used even after banking hours.
 Many merchants also provide a variety of offers for customers who use mobile wallets for payments.
 Over time, banks can save money by reducing staff as customers are not dependent on physical banks anymore.
 While making online payments, customers can make worldwide payments instantaneously because there are no geographical boundaries within the internet.